 (4) Head Start was conceived as part of President Lyndon B. Johnson’s War on Poverty and was most recently reauthorized in 2007 with additional quality standards.
 The Head Start Act grants funding to state Head Start agencies to administer high-quality early care and education that meets a number of standards.
 In 2016, the Administration of Children and Families of the U.S. Department of Health and Human Services issued new Head Start program performance standards, which emphasize the use of data for continuous quality improvement.

-(5) The Every Student Succeeds Act (ESEA) was the 2015 reauthorization of the Elementary and Secondary Education Act, which provides funding and standards for high-quality and equitable education, as well as related supports.
+(5) The Every Student Succeeds Act (ESSA) was the 2015 reauthorization of the Elementary and Secondary Education Act, which provides funding and standards for high-quality and equitable education, as well as related supports.
 The Infant Toddler program, which serves birth through age two children at risk through state grants, is the primary federal service initiative.
-Although primarily identified with K-12, the ESEA also contains a number of provisions on funding and standards for preschools.
+Although primarily identified with K-12, the ESSA also contains a number of provisions on funding and standards for preschools.

 Taken together, these federal policies are designed to reach every aspect of healthy child development, from health care services to early care and education to specialized supports as needed.
 Unfortunately, unresolved funding and implementation problems have limited the impact of federal programs, making this far from the reality for many American families.